andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ### 5) 05 DialogWithAccessorBotV4

-Simply put -- in the previous project, there was no application level persistance to the DialogSet/DialogContext -- so each time the control flow happened: (ie.
-User input --> middleware --> Bot (--> Dialog)  the Bot would be re-instanced and we would lose any turn-to-turn information. ie. Nothing was persisted.)
+In the previous project, there was no application level persistance to the DialogSet/DialogContext -- so each time the control flow happened: (ie. User input --> middleware --> Bot  --> Dialog) the Bot would be re-instanced and we would lose any turn-to-turn information. ie. Nothing was persisted.)
 The net result was that the bot would repeat the first step in the dialog over and over.

 To fix this, we need to create persistance to the conversation and accessors to access them.